Matt Long, Jamie French, and Barry Cook explore how coaches can affect biomechanical adjustments in the running form of athletes.

-This article assesses the extent to which coaches can make a series of short, medium and long term coaching interventions in order to attempt to effect biomechanical change amongst athletes, by using a case study of the double Olympic and world champion Mo Farah.
-It is of primary importance for athletes such as Mo to practice a skill in technically proficient and efficient manner to develop optimum performance.
-If a skill is practiced badly due to fatigue that badly practiced skill will be reinforced, rather than the technically accurate skill and hence the rationale for this article.
+This article assesses the extent to which coaches can make a series of short, medium, and long-term coaching interventions to attempt to effect biomechanical change amongst athletes by using a case study of the double Olympic and world champion Mo Farah.
+It is of primary importance for athletes, such as Mo, to practice a technically proficient and efficient skill to develop optimum performance.
+If a skill is poorly practised due to fatigue, that skill will be reinforced rather than the technically accurate skill.

-We begin by exploring the work of US coaching guru, Alberto Salazar, and his work of making subtle biomechanical adjustments to his athletes, which include the aforementioned Farah.
+We begin by exploring the work of US coaching guru, Alberto Salazar, and his creation of subtle biomechanical adjustments to his athletes, including Farah.

-According to Jennifer Kahn's The Perfect Stride (2010), Mo's coach Salazar, took a real interest in running form from 2006 onwards after being mesmerised by the style of three time Olympic champion, Ethiopia's Kenenisa Bekele.
-After consulting multi-Olympic gold medallist Michael Johnson and staff at his Performance Centre who measured the angles of Bekele's arms and legs during his stride pattern, the realisation hit Salazar that the current world record holder for 5000m and 10,000m had an arm action that was not dissimilar to that of a sprinter.
-The rapid trail leg retraction effected by sprinters enabled their running to (a) generate more power and (b) gave the foot a shorter distance to travel before it arrived back ready to begin another stride - this allowing for an increase in cadence and ultimately speed.
+According to Jennifer Kahn's The Perfect Stride (2010), Mo's coach Salazar, took a genuine interest in running form from 2006 onwards after being mesmerised by the style of a three-time Olympic champion, Ethiopia's Kenenisa Bekele.
+After consulting multi-Olympic gold medallist Michael Johnson and staff at his Performance Centre, who measured the angles of Bekele's arms and legs during his stride pattern.
+The realisation hit Salazar that the current world record holder for 5000m and 10,000m had an arm action that was not dissimilar to that of a sprinter.
+The rapid trail leg retraction effected by sprinters enabled their running to (a) generate more power and (b) give the foot a shorter distance to travel before it arrived ready to begin another stride - this allowed for an increase in cadence and ultimately speed.

-Video analysis showed that Ritzenhein was a heel striker who was over-striding with a resulting braking effect upon ground contact.
+Video analysis showed that Ritzenhein was a heel striker over-striding with a resulting braking effect upon ground contact.
 This is caused by Newton's third law of motion that states: "For every action, there is an equal and opposite reaction."
-This means that if you over-stride and heel strike, every time you hit the ground the reaction forces are therefore backwards and upwards giving a braking effect instead downwards and forwards.
+This means that if you over-stride and heel strike, every time you hit the ground, the reaction forces are backward and upwards, giving a braking effect instead of downwards and forwards.
 In analysing Bekele, Salazar observed that by drawing his lower leg down and backward, and slightly pulling the toe up a more neutral foot position, a positive acceleration could be achieved by minimising this braking effect and allowing for a much quicker transfer into the support and drive phase of the stride.

-With the aid of Nike biomechanical expert Gordon Valiant, Salazar studied the loading patterns in terms of the amount of force being exerted on parts of the foot during impact.
-Salazar noted that Ritzenhein was placing his foot too far forward in front of his centre of mass which was inefficient as the hamstring was having to work hard to pull the trunk of the body over the forefoot.
-By working on pulling the foot strike closer to underneath the centre of mass, Salazar realised this would also decrease the braking effect described above
+With the aid of Nike biomechanical expert Gordon Valiant, Salazar studied the loading patterns regarding the amount of force exerted on parts of the foot during impact.
+Salazar noted that Ritzenhein was placing his foot too far forward in front of his centre of mass, which was inefficient as the hamstring had to work hard to pull the body's trunk over the forefoot.
+By pulling the foot strike closer to underneath the centre of mass, Salazar realised this would also decrease the braking effect described above.

-Ritzenhein's hips were seen to be relatively low compared to the 'high hips' of the 11-times senior world cross country champion Bekele which were carried directly under the body.
-Salazar became aware that high hips allows a longer stride length along with force to be more directly transferred up through legs, hips and upper body effecting greater forward propulsion.
+Ritzenhein's hips were relatively low compared to the 'high hips' of the 11-times senior world cross country champion Bekele which were carried directly under the body.
+Salazar became aware that high hips allow a longer stride length and force to be more directly transferred up through legs, hips, and upper body, affecting more excellent forward propulsion.

-In comparing Ritzenhein to the great Bekele, Salazar observed that the former had an elbow drive of approximately 60 degrees whereas the latter could generate more force by driving his elbows back in the region of 70 degrees.
-The drive of the arms backward balances the lower body forces, meaning that a greater, more forceful arm drive will balance more force being produced by the legs
+In comparing Ritzenhein to the great Bekele, Salazar observed that the former had an elbow drive of approximately 60 degrees.
+In contrast, the latter could generate more force by driving his elbows back in the region of 70 degrees.
+The drive of the arms backwards balances the lower body forces, meaning that a greater, more forceful arm drive will balance more force produced by the legs.

-The level of attention to detail which Salazar gave to Ritzenhein was meticulous and even stretched so far as to the athlete being challenged as to dropping his previously rigid upturned thumbs down and placed relaxingly on his index fingers.
+The level of attention to detail that Salazar gave to Ritzenhein was meticulous and even stretched so far as to the athlete being challenged to drop his previously rigid upturned thumbs down and placed relaxingly on his index fingers.

-Notably the modification of Ritzenhein's style has not been without problems and he has suffered injuries, but as Salazar himself acknowledged, "When you start changing an athlete's form, there's always a risk."
-Since switching to Salazar, Ritzenhein finished sixth in the Berlin world championship 10,000m in a personal best of 27min 22.28sec and became only the third American in history to break the 13 minute barrier for 5000m in that same year.
-He also took a world half marathon championship bronze in Birmingham (60:00) and set a marathon personal best of 2hr 07min 47sec in 2012.
-Despite him leaving the Oregon Project in May of this year to move closer to home in Grand Rapids, Michigan, Ritzenhein continues to seek advice from Salazar.
+Notably, the modification of Ritzenhein's style has not been without problems, and he has suffered injuries.
+Still, like Salazar himself acknowledged, "When you start changing an athlete's form, there's always a risk."
+Since switching to Salazar, Ritzenhein finished sixth in the Berlin world championship 10,000m in a personal best of 27min 22.28sec and became only the third American in history to break the 13-minute barrier for 5000m in that same year.
+He also took a world half marathon championship bronze medal in Birmingham (60:00) and set a marathon personal best of 2hr 07min 47sec in 2012.
+Despite leaving the Oregon Project in May of this year to move closer to home in Grand Rapids, Michigan, Ritzenhein continues to seek advice from Salazar.

-The point of this piece is not to argue whether Alberto Salazar deserves to be ranked as an all-time great coach as many would argue that there are far greater exponents of the art of distance running than Ritzenhein.
-The thrust of our argument is that it is possible for coaches to make evidence-based interventions to change the running style of their athletes to attempt to produce more economical, efficient and effective performance over a period of time.
+The point of this piece is not to argue whether Alberto Salazar deserves to be ranked as an all-time great coach, as many would say that there are far greater exponents of the art of distance running than Ritzenhein.
+The thrust of our argument is that coaches can make evidence-based interventions to change the running style of their athletes to attempt to produce more economical, efficient, and effective performance over some time.

-The aforementioned arguments leave both coach and athlete with a number of questions for self-reflection:
+The arguments above leave both coach and athlete with many questions for self-reflection:

 The basic technical template for endurance offered as best practice by British Athletics is modelled on the following: